Skip to content

 • Step complete

-Add an accepted_values tests to _streaming__models.yml for those columns.
-Run the tests and observe what happens.
+Add three accepted_values tests to _streaming__models.yml for those columns.

 dbt test --select stg_streaming__subscriptions stg_streaming__watch_events